What we do

 - We suggest road safety measures.
-For example, dropped kerbs (Gorsemoor Road), improved parking (Boston Close), the pedestrian refuges on Hayes Way, the pedestrian crossing on Hayes Way.
-We lobbied for 10 years to get the speed limit on the Cannock Road between Cha[el Street and Five Ways Island reduced to 30mph.
+For example, dropped kerbs (Gorsemoor Road by the school and Health Centre), improved parking (Boston Close markings), the pedestrian refuges on Hayes Way, the pedestrian crossing on Hayes Way.
+We lobbied for 10 years to get the speed limit on the Cannock Road between Chapel Street and Five Ways Island reduced to 30mph.
 We then lobbied for and suggested “Gateway” features such as the extra signs, roundels and “sharks teeth” at the start of the 30mph limit.

 Annually, the Council sends and receives 7,500 emails, phone calls and letters.

 - We make grants to local organisations that benefit the area.
 In the last 11 years we have donated almost £70,000.
 In April 2015, over £9,000 was donated.

 - We have a very active Facebook group.
 Over 850 members in May 2019.

 - IN THE LAST SEVEN YEARS, WE HAVE GENERATED INCOME OF £140,000.